istio/community/steering/CONTRIBUTION-FORMULA.md

 Contribution Seat terms begin, the Steering Committee will vote on an exact formula and procedure for determining allocation for the following year."

-For the August 2020 to January 2021 term, the contribution formula shall be **merged pull requests** attributed to a Contributing Company, and the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method) of allocation of seats.
+For the February 2021 to January 2022 term, the contribution formula shall be **merged pull requests** attributed to a Contributing Company, and the [D'Hondt method](https://en.wikipedia.org/wiki/D%27Hondt_method) of allocation of seats.